Head of Online Medical Content

 Overview | Common signs of hearing loss | What causes hearing loss? | Conclusion

-If you often find yourself leaning in, asking people to repeat themselves, or feeling drained after socialising, it could be a sign of hearing loss.
+If you often find yourself asking people to repeat themselves, or feeling drained after socialising, it could be a sign of hearing loss.
 Hearing difficulties, especially in noisy places, usually develop gradually and might go unnoticed at first.

 Hearing loss isn’t always about total silence or muffled sound; sometimes, it’s more subtle.
 You might be hearing the sound itself, but not catching the meaning, especially if the speaker has a soft voice or there’s background noise.